xmodar/invtorch/README.md

 # InvTorch: Memory-Efficient Invertible Functions

 When working with extremely deep neural networks, memory becomes an immediate concern.
 It will be filled with [saved tensors](https://pytorch.org/docs/1.10.0/notes/autograd.html#:~:text=Saved%20tensors) that are needed for gradient computation.
-PyTorch provides a solution, `torch.utils.checkpoint.checkpoint_sequential`, that allows us to segment every $N$ layers as a checkpoint.
+PyTorch provides a solution, [`checkpoint_sequential`](https://pytorch.org/docs/1.10.0/checkpoint.html#:~:text=torch.utils.checkpoint.checkpoint_sequential), that allows us to segment every few layers as a checkpoint.
 Such that, the forward pass is run in `no_grad` mode.
 Meanwhile, the inputs of every segment is saved in memory.
 Every other unreferenced tensor gets deallocated.
 In the backward pass, the forward pass of every segment, starting from the last to the first, will be run again using its saved inputs to compute its gradients.
 Refer to [this](https://pytorch.org/docs/1.10.0/checkpoint.html) for more details.

 This module extends the functionality of `torch.utils.checkpoint.checkpoint` to work with invertible functions.
 So, everything now can be released from memory and recomputed later using the inverse function in the backward pass.
 This is useful for extremely wide networks where more compute is traded with memory.
 However, there are few considerations to keep in mind when working with invertible checkpoints and non-materialized tensors.
-Please, read limitations section below for specifics.
+Please, read the limitations section below for specifics.

 ## Installation